Longitudinal Advocacy Project Tracks

 Dr. Collins is at the Mount Sinai School of Medicine in New York City, where he has expanded the Cyclopedia bicycle program to reach children in East Harlem.
 Additionally, he has been collaborating with CARE-alumni colleagues in Rochester and Albany to develop the New York State Pediatric Advocacy Coalition (NYSPAC).
 Dr. Marc Lavender & Shawn Brown from the Boys and Girls Club are continuing to lead Cyclopedia Rochester.

-Dr. Horstmann is at Albany Medical Center.
-Her CARE project “Coping Power” that she started with three fellow residents has grown to be in 17 schools in the Rochester City School District.
+Dr. Horstmann started Rochester “Coping Power” with these fellow residents.
+It has grown to be in 17 schools in the Rochester City School District.
 It is an evidence-based positive behaviors program.
-She is replicating PLC/CARE in Albany and leading the planning for the next meeting of the NYSPAC.
-(See above.)
+She replicated PLC/CARE in Albany and has recently moved to North Carolina.

 Our vision to improve the health of children extends far beyond the Rochester community.
 Dr. Andrew Sherman, a CARE graduate, leads Netlife, which focuses on distributing and exploring the use of insecticide-treated bed nets to prevent malaria in West Africa.
 He now teaches Global Health in the CARE Track.
 Current residents are planning to work in India and East Africa.
 Opportunities are also available to participate in partnerships in Latin America.